 The range of costume creativity was as diverse as the zombie figure itself: some of the zombie walkers had white faces with yellow eyes and bloody mouths; others had gray faces with black circles around the eyes.
 One tech geek zombie had a bloody hole in his shirt and a mass of wriggling worms moving within.
 I looked at my photographer friend and said ‘That’s probably a smart phone app of some kind.’

 These are only a few of the many photos I took while stumbling, shuffling and shambling along with the Berliner zombie horde on Saturday night.
-Please feel free to click here to see the full horror.
-And don’t hesitate to visit my website and contact me for your next photography or zombography project in
+Please don’t hesitate to visit my website and contact me for your next photography or zombography project in